 Then too, the SBA isn’t actually offering the finance itself.
 The small business entrepreneur still has to work through a conventional bank and banks remain reluctant to supply credit to small businesses.
 By 2011 a Gallup survey found that although 88% of businesses had access to credit, only 29% were lending from banks despite the SBA program.

 The main problem with getting bank loans is that banks want to see guarantees that you’ll be able to pay back the money.
 That’s fair enough, but instead of looking at how good your business’ chances of success are, they look at financial history.
-That makes things difficult for newer business who don’t have the track record banks are looking for.
+That makes things difficult for a newer business that doesn’t have the track record banks are looking for.

 Remember, banks aren’t investors, they’re lenders.
 If the business or its owners don’t have the kind of credit history they’re looking for, they won’t issue the loan.
 Nowadays, financiers can use algorithms to project business income, but banks don’t use these tools when deciding whether you’ll get a loan.